Authentication

 - The CLI's polling loop picks up the approval and stores a long-lived API key in your OS keychain.

 The whole thing takes about 15 seconds.
-The terminal prints the same code the dashboard shows so you can verify they match — this is RFC 8628's countermeasure against social-engineering attacks where someone tricks you into approving their CLI session (RFC 8628 §5.4).
+The terminal prints the same code the dashboard shows so you can verify they match.
+This is RFC 8628's countermeasure against social-engineering attacks where someone tricks you into approving their CLI session (RFC 8628 §5.4).

 Opening your browser.
 If it doesn't open, visit: